 “This vibrant, startlingly imaginative collection reminded me—as few collections have done in recent years—of both where stories come from, and why we need to tell them.
 Kathy Page is a massive talent: wise, smart, very funny and very humane.”
 Barbara Gowdy, writing of Paradise & Elsewhere, 2014

 Page is the author of seven novels, including The Story of My Face (2002), nominated for the Orange Prize, and Alphabet (2005, 2014), which was short-listed for the Governor General’s Literary Award for Fiction.
 Her story collections Paradise & Elsewhere (2014), and The Two of Us (2016) were both nominated for the Giller Prize.
-She is a British writer now living in Canada.
+Born in the UK, she has been living in Canada since 2001.

 Alphabet was described as “Dark, disturbing and delicious,” (January Magazine) and Guardian columnist Erwin James called it: “…a wonderful book, peculiar, intense, revealing, challenging, exhausting – and above all, riveting.”